 Moving vans consist of an inclined plane attached to its back.
-Loading the heavy boxes or objects in the van by manually lifting them up is a difficult task; however, in such a case, an inclined plane serves to be the appropriate simple machine that makes loading and unloading objects seem almost effortless.
+Loading the heavy boxes or objects in the van by manually lifting them up is a difficult task; however, in such a case, an inclined plane serves the purpose by making the loading and unloading of objects almost effortless.

 6. Stunt Ramps